SauceLLC/sauce4zwift/README.md

 Feature Highlights
 --------
- * Draft %:
+ * Draft power savings:
-   * Don't ask me how it's used in the engine, I don't know, but it's infinitely interesting and everyone loves it.
+   * See how much power you're saving by being in the draft.
  * Groups view:
    * See the size of your group and others nearby
    * Show the time gap to the groups ahead and behind